 Map of the Ancient Sites of West Penwith: click here

 Ancient West Penwith

-West Penwith is roughly 16x12 km (10x8 miles) in size, bounded by sea-cliffs on three sides, and it has about 500 ancient sites, big and small.
+West Penwith is roughly 10 x 8 miles or 16 x 12 km in size, bounded by sea-cliffs on three sides.
+It has over 700 ancient sites, big and small.

 Carn Galva from Lanyon Quoit

-These include neolithic tor enclosures, cliff sanctuaries and quoits around 5,500 years old, stone circles, menhirs, cairns and mounds around 4,000 years old, and also carns, fogous, holy wells, old Christian crosses and churches.
+These include neolithic tor enclosures, cliff castles and quoits around 5,700 years old; stone circles, menhirs, cairns and mounds around 4,000 years old; and carns, fogous, rounds, holy wells, and crosses and churches half that age.

 In the bronze age Penwith was well known as a source of tin, gold and copper.
-It lay at the hub of the Atlantic megalithic culture stretching from Portugal to Denmark, with its core area between Brittany, Ireland and the west coast of Britain.
+4,000 years ago it sat at the hub of a maritime Atlantic culture stretching from Portugal to Scandinavia.

 There was a system to the way Penwith's ancient sites were located and built.
 They were built to form a network that knitted into an integral system across the peninsula.
 This suggests something more than just an array of ancient sites and ceremonial centres.
 There's something about the civilisations of the neolithic and the bronze age that was highly sophisticated.

 What did the ancients know that we don't?
 Here you will find maps, discoveries and thoughts about the possible significance of the ancient sites of West Penwith.